malcoriel/srn-export/srn/README.md

 ### Environment needed
 1. The project is primarily ran on Linux, however it may work on Windows too, and very likely will work on MacOS.
 2. Rust version: rustc 1.61.0-nightly (5f3700105 2022-03-22)
-3. `wasm-bindgen-cli` needed in env: version 0.2.79
+3. `wasm-bindgen-cli` needed in PATH: version 0.2.79 (strictly this one)
+4. `wasm-pack` needed in PATH: version 0.10.2 (may work with higher)
-4. yarn v1 (may work with npm, but the lockfiles are for yarn v1)
+5. yarn v1 (may work with npm, but the lockfiles are for yarn v1)
+6. `docker` is needed for releasing, and normally is not required.

 ### Setup
 1. Run `yarn install` in the root folder, `client`, `server`, `world`, `tests`.